PurpleLightBlue/ChatAppApi/README.md

 ## Things to improve
 * Currently there is no logging but if this were a 'real' system I would be using something centralised like Sentry or Logrocket etc.
-* I would itegrate this backend and the frontend with Azure Entra to manage users and permissions.
+* I would integrate this backend and the frontend with Azure Entra to manage users and permissions.
 I did consider that at the start but decided it would be too fiddly, hence the cut down local user classes and services
 * More tests!
 * I need to sit down and properly learn SignalR and Angular interaction as here its not working.